 Reference my entry on the Project : Full-layer V1 using HTM insights post, #34 where I put figures on the sizes of the various elements for minicolumn spacing.

 Each cell in the mini-column has a few dendrites and each one is at least a single SDR and maybe a few.

 Referring to this picture from that post - each blue circle is a single mini-column.
 This is 100 or so cell bodies.
 Each cell body has its own dendrites - say 10 or so for a nice round number.

 The rising projecting axons are also spaced on this 30 µm centers so you can assume that each blue circle also has a rising axon bundle.

-In this paper Horizontal Synaptic Connections in Monkey Prefrontal Cortex the lateral connections from the L2/3 cells are given as an average about about 500 µm.
+In this paper Horizontal Synaptic Connections in Monkey Prefrontal Cortex the lateral connections from the L2/3 cells are given as an average of about 500 µm.

-The black beam in this picture is the long distance lateral connection between the two minicolumns so that the two minicolumn “receptive fields” connected by this link of the the hex grid covers the space with very little overlap and very little missed space.
+The black beam in this picture is the long distance lateral connection between the two minicolumns so that the two minicolumns “receptive fields” connected by this link of the hex grid covers the space with very little overlap and very little missed space.

 There are several long distance lateral connections emanating from each cell in the minicolumn to form space covering hex grids.
-These connections from any cell are not on strict angles or lengths so individual cells can form hex grids with different angle, spacing and phasing.
+These connections form any cell are not on strict angles or lengths so individual cells can form hex grids with a different angle, spacing, and phasing.